Takahashi FS-128 Review

 I tended to use a 5mm eyepiece with the FS-128 for planets (giving 208x) with the little Pentax 5mm SMC ortho’ being my absolute favourite.
 I also really liked the TV 3-6 zoom and used the 4mm setting (260x) on Mars as it shrunk after the 2005 opposition.

 Open clusters are stunning in the FS-128, with that jewels-on-velvet effect.
 A 26mm Type 5 Nagler will fit the entire double cluster in the FOV.
-Why do optically fine small refractors like the FS-128 give a level of brilliance to stars that others scopes can’t match?
+Why do optically fine refractors like the FS-128 give a level of brilliance to stars that others scopes can’t match?
 Simply this – they throw more light into the tight inner airy disk and less into the diffraction rings; the better the, optics the stronger the effect.
 Compared to smaller apertures, the FS-128 delivers brighter (true) star colours too.

 Personally, I preferred the light weight, quick cool-down time and perhaps slightly superior transparency and contrast of the FS-128 to the complete lack of chromatic aberration that the most perfect triplet, such as the newer Takahashi 5” - the TOA130 - would provide.
 In any case, as I’ve said, the FS-128 gives very little away to other super-APOs in terms of CA (or anything else).
-The FS-128 just delivers wonderful views and images of anything you choose to set it on.
+And the TOA-130 is much heavier (especially once you add in the necessary counterweight).